drashland/website-v2/docs/rhum/v2.x/2_tutorials/1_introduction/2_about_the_tutorials.md

 - The test double definition
 - How to create the test double
 - Examples on using the test double
-- How to do verification (if a test double has that capability)
+- How to do verification (if a test double has verification capabilities)

 ## Important Notes